 Keep in mind, though, that not every dentist chew or treat is made with the same ingredients.
 You will want to purchase one that contains chlorophyll, cinnamon, and clove, all of which are guaranteed to freshen up your dog’s breath.

-Do not be alarmed if you notice your pooch’s stool becomes a bit green afterwards, though.
+Do not be alarmed if you notice your pooch’s stool becomes a bit green afterward, though.
 This is simply the chlorophyll finally getting through your dog’s system.

 You can also give your pup dental water instead of regular tap.